October 15, 2024

 Matt does not like static websites

-Last June, before the whole WordPress drama with WPEngine, Matt held a speech at WordCamp Europe in Turin.
+Last June, before the whole WordPress drama with WPEngine, Matt Mullenweg held a speech at WordCamp Europe in Turin.
 He said WordPress scales well, its code is poetry and ‘dynamic sites are better’.

 First of all, saying that WordPress scales well is weird.
 He literally said ‘it is incredible how much this can scale’, referring to hosting a WordPress website, as he talks about page views.
 It does not make sense because WordPress uses up to 100 times more resources than a static website and Matt knows that.
 Even the smallest WordPress website will make your server go down as soon as it becomes popular.
 However, it is a common tactic to advertise the exact opposite of what is true.
 Shell spents millions of dollars on greenwashing their oil business.
 They want you to believe they care about this planet.
 Matt wants you to believe WordPress scales well.